mechalas/hue-control/README.md

 * Hue system control and management (lights, groups, scenes, etc.)
 * Utility functions

-*Hue Manager is a work in progress.
-There are no official releases yet, and the functionality and interface is still evolving.*
+> Hue Manager is a work in progress.
+There are no official releases yet, and the functionality and interface are still evolving.

 ## Getting Started